 I’d like to say that I never get stressed out.
 I breeze through my day like a serene goddess, untouched by the troubles of mere mortals.
 I wake naturally with the sunrise, have time for yoga and green tea, and accomplish every task on my to-do list with grace and ease.

-In reality, I get stressed out about a lot of things.
-Burning my Pop-tart?
-Causes me stress.
+But in reality, I get stressed out about a lot of things.
+Burning my Pop-Tart?
+Stress.
 The Atlanta commute?
-Causes me stress.
-Random call from a possible telemarketer?
-Causes me stress.
+Stress.
+A random call from a telemarketer?
+You guessed it, stress.

 Then all that anxiety triggers my acne-prone skin.
-And a stress-induced acne breakout?
-Yeah, you better believe that causes me EVEN.
+And that stress-induced acne breakout?
+Yeah, you better believe it causes me EVEN.
 MORE.
 STRESS.

-I mean, who knew that stress wasn’t just bad for my temper and sanity, but for my face?
+Now I see what they mean by a "vicious cycle."
+But who knew that stress wasn’t just bad for your temper and sanity, but also bad for your face?

 Stress and Your Skin

 My skin isn’t great at the best of times, and when I’m stressed, things go from bad to worse.

 First of all, stress is bad for your immune system, which is ultimately bad for your whole body.
 Stress damage to your immunity can lead to all sorts of problems.
 It’s been linked to issues like asthma, cardiovascular issues, or difficulty combating infections and bacteria — such as the P. acnes bacteria that cause acne.